 The Philippines is made up of over 7,000 islands (7,641 to be exact) which is nothing short of amazing.
-It’s also one of the most biodiverse places on the planet which makes the best beaches in The Philippines understandably one of the most sought-after destinations for travellers the world over.
+It’s also one of the most biodiverse places on the planet which makes the best beaches in The Philippines one of the most sought-after countries to explore.

 Sidebar: Although you can visit The Philippines pretty much all year round, November through May are the most ideal month as they are the driest months and the monsoon season runs pretty much from June to October.